 With that in mind, we’ve designed a unique set of 35 thought-provoking writing prompts especially for the high school classroom.

 These prompts dig a little deeper than most and afford students a special opportunity to reflect on who they are and what they truly want from this life.

-As high school students write and reflect on concepts like art, regret, life’s greatest mystery, and the things that make them happy, they will have the chance to get better acquainted with their own ideas and values—and with the individual traits they have to share with the world.
+As they write and reflect on concepts like art, regret, life’s greatest mystery, and the things that make them happy, students will have the chance to get better acquainted with their own ideas and values—and with the individual traits they have to share with the world.

 Use this all-new set of great writing prompts for high school students to help your class unravel and clarify their most important ideas!

 35 Great Writing Prompts for Your High School Classroom

 - Have you ever met someone who reminded you of yourself?

 - How do you define “success” and “achievement”?
 What is your greatest success or achievement?

 - If you could trade one aspect of your personality for another, what would you get rid of—and what would you want in its place?